BibTeX and CFF

 @unpublished | unpublished |

-Also, given that CFF provides with a wide range of allowed values on type, the following conversion would be performed from CFF to BibTeX:
+Additionally, considering that CFF allows for a wide range of values5 for the type field, the following conversion would be applied from CFF to BibTeX:

 ---|---|---|